Kimbal Musk: Business career

 In December 2012, Chicago Mayor Rahm Emanuel handed Musk's nonprofit $1 million to install 80 Learning Gardens in Chicago city schools.
 On 2 February 2015, The Kitchen Community celebrated its 200th Learning Garden build at Camino Nuevo Charter Academy, a high school in Los Angeles Unified School District which also marked the District's first SEEDS Project.

 By the end of 2015, four years after its founding, The Kitchen Community had built 260 Learning Gardens across Chicago, Denver, Los Angeles and Memphis.
 In 2016, Musk co-founded Square Roots, an urban farming company that grows organic food in shipping containers.
 The company formed a partnership with Gordon Food Services (GFS) to expand outside of NYC.
 In January 2018, The Kitchen Community (TKC), expanded into a national nonprofit called Big Green and announced its seventh city, Detroit, to build outdoor Learning Garden classrooms in 100 schools across the Motor City.
 As of 2019, Big Green is in seven American cities with nearly 600 schools across its network impacting over 300,000 students every day.
 Musk and Big Green have established Plant a Seed Day, an international holiday.

 Musk has been profiled in major publications such as The New York Times, CNN, The Wall Street Journal, Fast Company, WIRED, Chicago Sun Times, CBS News, Business Insider, Entrepreneur Magazine, Musk was named a Global Social Entrepreneur of the Year 2018 by the World Economic Forum.

 Musk faced scrutiny in 2020 after changing his Next Door's Family Fund program in the middle of the coronavirus pandemic.
 The fund was originally set up to help employees during an emergency situation.
 Contributions came from employees of Next Door.

-On 9 February 2021, Musk sold 30,000 shares of Tesla, Inc. worth $25,604,000.
-On 24 February 2022, it was reported that the SEC was investigating Musk for possible insider trading violations after he sold 88,500 shares of Tesla valued at $108,000,000 one day before his brother put out a poll on Twitter asking if he should sell 10% of his Tesla shares.
+On 9 February 2021, Musk sold 30,000 shares of Tesla, Inc. worth $25.6 million.
+On 24 February 2022, it was reported that the SEC was investigating Musk for possible insider trading violations after he sold 88,500 shares of Tesla, valued at $108 million, one day before his brother put out a poll on Twitter asking if he should sell 10% of his Tesla shares.
 As a result of that poll, Elon Musk sold billions of dollars of Tesla shares and the stock price sank.

+In 2022, Kimbal Musk became an entrepreneur in multi-drone coordinated aerial displays.
+Through the holding company Nova Displays he bought the Intel multi-drone coordinated aerial displays subsidiary and nine thousand drones.

 Personal life

 Musk married Jen Lewin, with whom he established The Kitchen.
-The couple had three children together.
+The couple had two children together.
 They later divorced.
 He lives in Boulder, Colorado.
-In April 2018, he married Christiana Wyly, an environmental activist and the daughter of billionaire Sam Wyly.
+In April 2018, he married Christiana Wyly, an environmental activist and the daughter of ex-billionaire Sam Wyly.
+Musk also has a daughter from another relationship.
+One of his children is transgender.

+In February 2010 Musk broke his neck while inner tubing, resulting in temporary paralysis that lasted for three days until it was resolved with surgery.